DaOriginal/DaOriginal/README.md

 - 📚 Currently doing my Master of Computer Applications - Data Analytics with JAIN Online - JAIN (Deemed-to-be University), Bangalore, India!
 - 📚 I have a 1 year subscription on DataCamp.
 Am currently currently doing my data engineering track.
 - 📚 Am also doing a data engineering course on Coursera.
-- 🤝 I’m looking to connect and/or collaborate with others interested data.
+- 🤝 I’m looking forward to connect and/or collaborate with others interested in the data space.

 ## Fun facts
 - I wish to work in the financial sector someday 🙈